 How many of us have fallen for the "bait and switch" at some point or another?
 Don't be one of "those guys".
 Not only will taking high quality digital photos show interested buyers that you are seriously offering a quality product, it will also help you gain attention apart from "Ads" which do not offer photos of the machines or equipment offered online.
 Simply take close-up photos with your digital camera, upload the photos to your computer desktop and attach the file in an email.
 You will want to choose a resolution and file size which will make the photo file easy to send as an attachment.
 Large files may not email well.
-Make sure the photo shows the entire piece(s) and is easily viewed (good lighting).
-TIP: Selling your fitness equipment with us takes most of the "leg-work" off your schedule.
+Make sure the photo shows the entire machine and is easily viewed (good lighting).

 |Original Image||Scan Resolution||Pixel Count||JPG File Size|

 |4" x 6"||72 ppi||288 x 432||364 KB Optimal|

 New vs Old Equipment: Original price paid for your equipment?